Crash Course (TV series)

-Crash Course is an Indian Hindi-language drama television series written by Manish Hariprasad and Raina Roy, directed by Vijay Maurya and produced by Owlet Films.
+Crash Course is an Indian Hindi-language drama television series written by showrunner–producer Manish Hariprasad and Raina Roy, directed by Vijay Maurya and produced by Owlet Films.
 Starring Annu Kapoor, Udit Arora, Anvesha Vij, Anushka Kaushik, Bhanu Uday, Hetal Gada, Hridhu Haroon, Pranay Pachauri and others, the series was released on Amazon Prime Video on 5 August 2022.

 Plot

 The series follows a group of students who, in the midst of preparations for competitive exams to fulfil their parent's expectations, are affected when two rival coaching institutes of Kota (Rajasthan) – the Ratanraj Jindal and Arvind Batra-led centres engage in a power struggle.
+It is a blend of ambitions, teen life, student pressure, academics, business, friendship, etc.